Queen Alexandra's Royal Army Nursing Corps: Ranks

-Senior Corps Appointments
+Senior appointments

-The Colonel In Chief is The Countess of Wessex GCVO GCStJ CD.
-The Corps has two Colonels Commandant, Colonel Carol Kefford, who was appointed in 2018, and Colonel Kevin Davies MBE RRC OStJ TD DL, who was appointed in 2020.
+The Colonel in Chief was The Duchess of Edinburgh GCVO GCStJ CD.
+The Corps had two Colonels Commandant, Colonel Andrea Lewis RRC, who was appointed in 2023, and Colonel Kevin Davies MBE RRC OStJ TD DL, who was appointed in 2017.

 In January 2016 a new post, Chief Nursing Officer (Army), replaced the role of Matron-in-Chief and the Director Army Nursing Services.